mattparker/lamplighthelp/source/134 Publishing Module.md

 | Adding profiles to {{group}}s or {{waiting list}}s | No | No | Yes |

-We’ve set up a whole website, [https://mattparker.github.io/lamplight-phpclient/](https://mattparker.github.io/lamplight-phpclient/), which gives some working examples and documentation to show how the API works.
+We’ve set up a whole website, <a href="https://mattparker.github.io/lamplight-phpclient/" target="_blank">https://mattparker.github.io/lamplight-phpclient/</a> which gives some working examples and documentation to show how the API works.
 It’s aimed at developers and other technical types to show how to get the data out of Lamplight and on to your website.
 It goes into full detail about what can and what cannot be done with the module.